-This annual celebration of the day in 1865 when news of the Emancipation Proclamation and the end of the Civil War finally reached Texas has come to the consciousness of more white people as a consequence of our society being shaken into awareness by the police murder of George Floyd.
+This annual celebration of the day in 1865 when news of the Emancipation Proclamation and the end of the Civil War finally reached Texas has come to the consciousness of more people as we continue to confront racism and racial violence in our nation, but the celebration is not new.
 African Americans have celebrated Juneteenth since 1866.

-Perhaps you’d like to join in the celebration this year, but are unsure whether you should, or how.
+Perhaps you’d like to join in the celebration this year.
 Here are some options to consider:

 Read up on the rich history of Juneteenth.
 This article from Vox is a good place to start, but if you want something in-depth, try this Library of Congress post that highlights the voices of enslaved persons.
 To learn what Black people need from white people who want to celebrate, read this bracing itemized list, and pick one!